techlib/celus/docs/admin.rst

 Depending on the nature of the report type, each data point can have many dimensions, such as the date, title name, publisher name, name of metric, type of user accessing the e-resource, etc.
-In order for Celus to be able to properly import the data from a source file, it has to know about these dimensions.
+In order for CELUS to be able to properly import the data from a source file, it has to know about these dimensions.

 Some of the dimensions are implicit and do not have to be specified.
 These are: